mowenruan/ARPO/README.md

 - In the figure (right), we validate ARPO's performance **across 13 datasets**.
 Notably, Qwen3-14B with ARPO excelled in Pass@5, **achieving 61.2% on GAIA and 24.0% on HLE**, while requiring only about **half the tool calls** compared to GRPO during training.

 ## 🏃 Quick Start

-Reproducing ARPO requires three steps: cold start fine-tuning (optional), ARPO training, and evaluation.
+Reproducing ARPO/AEPO requires three steps: cold start fine-tuning (optional), ARPO/AEPO training, and evaluation.
 Below, we will provide a detailed explanation.

 ## ❄️ Cold-Start SFT Stage (Optional)